On the Anxiety of Freedom and Feelings of Inadequacy

 Muddling back and forth between acceptance and resistance, I am still learning how to live with myself for not being enough.

-Regardless, don't get me wrong.
-I am extremely thankful for the things I do have.
+That being said, don't get me wrong—I am extremely thankful for the things I do have.
 For the roof over my head and the food on my table, I am lucky.
 More than anything though, I am incredibly grateful for my family.
 Despite our differences and squabbles, I know they love me and have my back when I need more support.
 That fact alone is more than anything I could ever ask for.
-In terms of everything else, however, if it's any consolation... at least the freedom of acceptance is mine:
+As for everything else, if it's any consolation... at least the freedom of acceptance is mine:

 I can never conquer the mountain.
 But I can conquer myself.

 I remind myself that there are books yet to be read, places yet to visit, and people yet I can help.
 The least that I can do right now is to stay aware of my struggles but continue to sail the seas of my creative and troubled soul.
 I assume that finding peace within myself is a practice of a lifetime.

 "When I am able simply to be with things as they are, able to accept the day’s challenges without judging, reaching, or wishing for something else, I feel as if I am receiving the privilege, coming a step closer to being myself." -- Katrina Kenison